oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-46-language-specific-license-text.md

 ### Language Specific License Text

-If the document language is specified but not English, and the `license_expression` contains license identifiers or exceptions that are not listed in the SPDX license list or Aboutcode's "ScanCode LicenseDB", it MUST be tested that exactly one item in document notes exists that has the language specific translation of the term `License` as title.
+If the document language is specified but not English, and the `license_expression` contains license identifiers or exceptions that are not listed in the SPDX license list or AboutCode's "ScanCode LicenseDB", it MUST be tested that exactly one item in document notes exists that has the language specific translation of the term `License` as title.
 The category of this item MUST be `legal_disclaimer`.
 If no language specific translation has been recorded, the test MUST be skipped and output an information to the user that no such translation is known.